azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Create a new **Functions Bot** using the **Question and Answer (C#)** template.
+1. Create a new **Functions Bot** using the **Question and Answer (C#)** template

-2. After it is provisioned, update the Functions Bot's Application Settings with the values you copied at the end of the previous task into the **QnAAuthKey**, **QnAEndpointHostName**, and **QnAKnowledgebaseId** settings.
+2. After it is provisioned, update the Functions Bot's Application Settings with the values you copied at the end of the previous task into the **QnAAuthKey**, **QnAEndpointHostName**, and **QnAKnowledgebaseId** settings

-3. Update the settings to set the bot's display name to "Concierge+ Bot".
+3. Update the settings to set the bot's display name to "Concierge+ Bot"

-4. Copy the bot's embed code, updating it with the Secret key, and paste it into the Views/Home/Bot.cshtml file within your web app, replacing `<!-- PASTE YOUR BOT EMBED CODE HERE -->`.
+4. Copy the bot's embed code, updating it with the Secret key, and paste it into the Views/Home/Bot.cshtml file within your web app, replacing `<!-- PASTE YOUR BOT EMBED CODE HERE -->`

-5. Add `width` and `hieght` values to your iframe, setting the values to "100%" and "300", respectively.
+5. Add `width` and `hieght` values to your iframe, setting the values to "100%" and "300", respectively

-6. Publish your web app.
+6. Publish your web app

 _Exit criteria_: